-The business continuity and disaster recovery plan will also identify the agent(s) responsible for resumption and recovery, the procedure that must be utilized in resumption and recovery for each critical application and business function, the prioritization of resumption and recovery activities, the criteria pursuant to which the prioritization of resumption and recovery activities is determined, and the recovery time objectives for critical applications.
-This will include a discussion of the agents and other persons or organizations that are required to be consulted with respect to resumption and recovery activities; the documentation that must be completed, provided and/or executed; the required content of the documentation; the agent(s) responsible for completing, providing and/or executing the documentation; the agent(s) to whom the documentation must be provided; and the agent(s) to whom the results of these activities must be communicated.
+The Business Continuity and Disaster Recovery Plan also identifies the agent(s) responsible for resumption and recovery, the procedure that must be utilized in resumption and recovery for each critical application and business function, the prioritization of resumption and recovery activities, the criteria pursuant to which the prioritization of resumption and recovery activities is determined, and the recovery time objectives for critical applications.
+This includes a discussion of the agents and other persons or organizations that are required to be consulted with respect to resumption and recovery activities; the documentation that must be completed, provided and/or executed; the required content of the documentation; the agent(s) responsible for completing, providing and/or executing the documentation; the agent(s) to whom the documentation must be provided; and the agent(s) to whom the results of these activities must be communicated.

-In this regard, the business continuity and disaster recovery plan will require that an inventory be developed and maintained of all critical applications and business functions and of all hardware and software, software licences, recovery media, equipment, system network diagrams, hardware configurations, software configuration settings, configuration settings for database systems and network settings for firewalls, routers, domain name servers, email servers and the like.
-The business continuity and disaster recovery plan will further identify the agent(s) responsible for developing and maintaining the inventory, the agent(s) and other persons and organizations that must be consulted in developing the inventory, and the criteria upon which the determination of critical applications and business functions must be made.
+In this regard, the Business Continuity and Disaster Recovery Plan requires that an inventory be developed and maintained of all critical applications and business functions and of all hardware and software, software licences, recovery media, equipment, system network diagrams, hardware configurations, software configuration settings, configuration settings for database systems and network settings for firewalls, routers, domain name servers, email servers and the like.
+The Business Continuity and Disaster Recovery Plan further identifies the agent(s) responsible for developing and maintaining the inventory, the agent(s) and other persons and organizations that must be consulted in developing the inventory, and the criteria upon which the determination of critical applications and business functions must be made.

-The procedure by which decisions made and actions taken during business interruptions and threats to the operating capabilities of POGO will be documented and communicated and by whom and to whom they will be communicated will also be discussed.
+The procedure by which decisions made and actions taken during business interruptions and threats to the operating capabilities of POGO are documented and communicated and by whom and to whom they will be communicated is also be discussed.

-The business continuity and disaster recovery plan will also address the testing, maintenance, and assessment of the business continuity and disaster recovery plan.
-This will include identifying the frequency of testing; the agent(s) responsible for ensuring that the business continuity and disaster recovery discovery plan is tested, maintained, and assessed; the agent(s) responsible for amending the business continuity and discovery plan as a result of the testing; the procedure to be followed in testing, maintaining, assessing and amending the business continuity and discovery plan; and the agent(s) responsible for approving the business continuity and disaster recovery plan and any amendments thereto.
+The Business Continuity and Disaster Recovery Plan also addresses the testing, maintenance, and assessment of the business continuity and disaster recovery plan.
+This includes identifying the frequency of testing; the agent(s) responsible for ensuring that the business continuity and disaster recovery discovery plan is tested, maintained, and assessed; the agent(s) responsible for amending the business continuity and discovery plan as a result of the testing; the procedure to be followed in testing, maintaining, assessing and amending the Business Continuity and Recovery Plan; and the agent(s) responsible for approving the Business Continuity and Disaster Recovery Plan and any amendments thereto.

-The business continuity and disaster recovery plan will further address the agent(s) responsible and the procedure to be followed in communicating the business continuity and disaster recovery plan to all agents, including any amendments thereto, and the method and nature of the communication.
-The agent(s) responsible for managing communications in relation to the threat or interruption will also be identified, including the method and nature of the communication.
+The Business Continuity and Disaster Recovery Plan further addresses the agent(s) responsible and the procedure to be followed in communicating the Business Continuity and Disaster Recovery plan to all agents, including any amendments thereto, and the method and nature of the communication.
+The agent(s) responsible for managing communications in relation to the threat or interruption are also identified, including the method and nature of the communication.